Victor Chukwueke's visa expires after he comes to the U.S. for treatment of tumors

 The number of illegal immigrants in the United States was estimated at 11.5 million last year.

-If Obama signs the bill, the State Department will reduce by one the number of immigrant visas available to Nigerians.
+Following the signature, the State Department will reduce by one the number of immigrant visas available to Nigerians.